Cnturion/mla-c01-notes/README.md

 <b>EMR Cluster</b> is a collection of EC2 instances.
 Each instance is called a "node", and each node has a role within the cluster which is called a "node type".

 ![image alt](https://github.com/Cnturion/mla-c01-notes/blob/main/Images/EMR-cluster.png?raw=true)

+<b>EMR Serverless</b>

+- automatic capacity provisioning.
+- manages underlying capacity; but worker sizes can be specified if needed.

+<h3>What is Feature Engineering?</h3>

+The process of creating, transforming, or selecting input variables (features) to improve the performance of ML models.

+Examples of features can be timestamps, names, heigh, weight, address, etc. Some features are relevant and some aren't.

+<h3> SageMaker AI </h3>

+- Generally used for ML but can also do GenAI.
+- SageMaker is built to handle the entire machine learning workflow. ( deploy model, fetch, clean and prepare data, and train and evaluate a model).

+<h4>SageMaker AI Domains </h4>

+- A domain is the primary organizational unit for managing resources, users, and projects within a SageMaker environment.
+- It acts as a central point for configuring access, managing users, and setting up shared spaces for collaboration.
+- Domains contain user profiles, volumesn, apps, config (policy, VPC, etc).

+<h4>SageMaker AI Ground Truth</h4>

+- A service that helps data scientists and machine learning practitioners create highly accurate training datasets.
+- Provides human labelers (public, private, or vendor) or automated labeling using machine learning models trained on human-labeled data